utopia2046/Doc/md/Developing 2D Games with Unity.md

 1. Install Cinemachine using Package Manager.
 2. Create Object -> Cinemachine -> 2D Camera, which creates a virtual camera object and add CinemachineBrain component to Main Camera.
 3. Drag Player object on CM vcam `Follow`, the vcam will follow player movement.
+To set `Follow` property programmatically, use code like `virtualCamera.Follow = player.transform;`.
 4. Setting `Dead Zone Width` and Height on CM vcam, the map won't scroll until player reach dead zone border.
 5. To set map border, on CM vcam, add Extension -> Cinemachine Confiner -> Bounding Sape 2D -> add a Polygon Collider to Layer_Ground and attach it here.